How To Build A Berm For Landscaping

 build a berm is easy with these tipsPin

-What is a berm?
+What is a berm in landscaping?

 Building a berm or mound isn’t as complicated as many would think.
 By following simple guidelines in the design of the landscape mounds and berms, many garden troubles can be eliminated with ease.

-If you’re one of those wondering “How do I make Landscape Mounds and Berms?” read on to get an answer.
+If you’re one of those wondering, “How do I make Landscape Mounds and Berms?” read on to get an answer.

 Landscape Berms And Mounds Ideas – Design

-Before building landscape berms or mounds, a landscape designer should first plan its design.
-You can also design it for yourself.
-Always consider the mound’s overall purpose in advance as well as the drainage patterns within your landscape.
+Always consider the mound’s overall purpose in advance and the drainage patterns within your landscape.
 One “purpose” could be a spill containment berm.

-On average a garden berm or mound should be about four to five times longer than its height, progressively streaming out into the remaining landscape.
+On average, a garden berm or mound should be about four to five times longer than its height, progressively streaming out into the remaining landscape.

 Related: 37 Landscape Edging Ideas